Illustration: Sarah Grillo/Axios

 - "The most potent weapons in the public arsenal against the pandemic all require buy-in from the public, and this muddled and erratic messaging has already undermined the trust on which such buy-in is transacted," Wallace-Wells writes.

-Editor's note: This story has been updated to include more information about N95 masks with exhaust valves and KN95 masks.
+Editor's note: This story has been updated to include more information about how different masks work and new evidence about the virus being aerosolized.